skellis46/slipbox/pressure, stress and strain - the body in time.md

 #### Being out of touch

+A small section that seems to be a diversion but ends up being a transition into the heart of this presentation.

 What became clear, even in the earliest days of the pandemic, was that touching others -- making physical contact with others -- was under direct and immediate pressure to change.
 We went from people who touch each other all of the time (in different circumstances, conventions and situations) to a species that avoided touch.
 We avoided touch to protect ourselves and to protect others.
 For some, this was a kind of relief; for others not at all.
 We became out of touch.

 To be _out of touch_ in English of course means to be disconnected or out of date.
 As if we have no remaining touch left.
 "Sorry I'm all out of touch.
 I have no touch left to give."
 The way in which middle-aged people become out of touch with the culture and language of young people.
-As in: That guy is so out of touch.
-Not up to speed.
-Disconnected.
-Not with it.
-To no longer be able to 'read the room' because the room has moved beyond one's grasp.

 Yet we felt the pressure to stay connected or be in touch.
 We experienced -- and likely still experience -- zoom fatigue.
 A kind of hyper-connectivity made possible by 21st century technologies.
-We were desperate to stay in touch while knowing deep down in our zoom-fatigued bodies that we also remained deeply out of touch.
+We were desperate to stay in touch while knowing deep down in our zoom-fatigued bodies that we also remained profoundly out of touch.
 Touch was dangerous.
-Touch was certainly no longer innocent (was it ever?)
+Touch was certainly no longer innocent (was it ever?).
+Touch led to virality.

-I started (and continue) to get the sense that this work was out of touch.
+As the human species worked hard to be phsycially out of touch with each other, I started (and continue) to feel as if get the sense that this work was out of touch.
 That all this work.
 Disconnected.

 Trying to make sense of the scale of this fleeting, fragile, rapacious human body.
 Pressure.
 Force.
 Stress.
 Strain.
 That when I start to reflect critically on the work I'm doing, and while taking into account the scale of time, of individualism, of now-ness, of personal ambition, and most pressing of all the climate emergency, I start to wonder, what might a body-based practice be in the long now?
 In deep time? as if "blinded by the excess of clarity" [@merton-1954-elected p.30] with respect to what is now commonly -- but not officially in the geologic time scale -- referred to as the anthropocene: